Searching in Euclidean Spaces with Predictions: Lower bound

 \end{proof}

-For the \emph{competitive ratio} we have to compare the length of the search path to the distance to the target, which in the construction is at most $1/4$.
-We then obtain the following bound, which is interesting when $d\ge 2$ and $c$ is large enough.
+For the \emph{competitive ratio} we have to compare the length of the search path to the distance to the target, which in the construction is at most $1/2 - 1/c$.
+We then obtain the following bound, which is interesting when $d\ge 2$ and $c > 2$.